1Hive/redemptions-app/docs/technical-documentation.md

 ## Redeeming Tokens

-Anyone account that holds redemption tokens can call the `redeem(uint256 _amount)` function.
+Accounts that hold redemption tokens can call the `redeem(uint256 _amount)` function.
 This will:

 1. check that the `_amount` is greater than 0
 ```